Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Integrated Bounds for Finite-Time Processes

-While instantaneous bounds provide moment-by-moment constraints on entropy production rate, practical experiments and engineered protocols operate over finite durations.
-Here we derive integrated bounds that constrain the total entropy production over an arbitrary protocol time~$\tau$.
+\paragraph{From Instantaneous to Integrated Constraints.} While instantaneous bounds provide moment-by-moment constraints on entropy production rate, practical experiments and engineered protocols operate over finite durations.
+Here, assuming isotropic overdamped diffusion, we derive integrated bounds that constrain the total entropy production over an arbitrary protocol time~$\tau$. \\